memflow/memflow-reclass-plugin/README.md

 ## Remarks

-This plugin is still work in progress and currently builds against the "dev" branch of memflow until a new version is released.
-Some features might not yet work as expected.
+This plugin is still work in progress and some features might not yet work as expected.

 ## License